OfficeDev/office-js-docs-pr/docs/develop/loading-the-dom-and-runtime-environment.md

 ![Flow of events when starting a content or task pane add-in.](../images/office15-app-sdk-loading-dom-agave-runtime.png)

-The following events occur when a content or task pane add-in starts:
+The following events occur when a content or task pane add-in starts.

 1. The user opens a document that already contains an add-in or inserts an add-in in the document.